MakisStamatis/Java-Exercise/README.md

-This is an exercise for Omilia's interview process
+Natural Numbers Interpreter created as part of the interview process